 Make it an inspiring “success story” of what you have tested.
 Share your findings to drive traffic, build trust, and establish authority.

 Facebook Live is a new tool available to anyone with a mobile phone to broadcast what they’re doing right now.
 It is designed to help people create an instant, live connection, and have been used to great effect by people like George Takei.

 But webinars have already been running successfully for years, using the same basic format.
-Going live and delivering a prepared presentation on a topic is a perfect opportunity to build personal brand, as well that of the business, and to create real human connection to customers.
+Going live and delivering a prepared presentation on a topic is a perfect opportunity to build a personal brand, as well that of the business, and to create a real human connection to customers.
 If you are brave enough to put yourself out there and answer questions, the rewards can be huge.

 If you’re not sure you’re in a position to teach people something new in a live environment, host an interview with a guest expert to take the pressure off yourself.